 Why Your Dog Sleeps on Your Legs

+Have you ever wondered why do dogs sleep at your feet?
 A dog who sleeps on its owner’s legs is a fairly common and innocent behavior.
 However, this harmless mannerism can be a result of deeper psychological issues.
 Let’s take a look at the four main reasons why your dog sleeps on your legs.

 1. You’re Part of the Pack

-Wolves are historically pack animals and will always assign a pack leader, or alpha.
+Wolves are historically packed animals and will always assign a pack leader, or alpha.
 Since dogs descended from wolves, they harbored the same pack mentality.
 In other words, your canine sees you as the leader of the pack.
 Consider your dog’s sleeping habits as a way of saying, “I love you, and I want to protect you.”

 2. You’re Warm & Cozy